highmountaintea/envy.deno/README.md

 ## Description

-Applications typically need to access configuration via environment variables.
+Applications access environment variables differently based on situation:
-* During development, the application has to read the `.env` file to obtain those variables
+* During development, an application obtains environment variables via the `.env` file
-* In production, the application has to access shell environment variables via `Deno.env`
+* In production, an application obtains shell environment variables via `Deno.env`

-Ideally, the application should be able to access environment variables the same way, regardless of whether it's supplied via the `.env` file or via shell.
+Ideally, the application code to access environment variables should be the same whether it is via `.env` file or via `Deno.env`.

 `envy` makes that possible.